ryreitsma/git-workshop-origin/README.md

 #### Scenario 5 - Rewrite commit with conflict
 Rewrite the 'boyscout' commit.
 As you can see, we made a mistake, we forgot to make the 'scenario 3' header smaller.
 Fix this mistake and add that change to the 'boyscout' commit.
 Use interactive rebasing.

+#### Scenario 6 - Squash commits
+After reviewing the commits, you have the idea that the 'add descriptive titles' commit and the 'boyscout' commit could just be one commit.
+Squash these commits into one '[BOYSCOUT] Improve headers in README' commit.